top of page

 4. Jaw Growth Imbalance

-The upper jaw may grow more forward, or the lower jaw may grow more slowly.
+The upper jaw may grow more forward than the lower jaw, or the lower jaw may develop more slowly — both can result in a misaligned bite.

 5. Tooth Position